 - Unsalted butter – Learn how to soften butter for a recipe.

-- Light brown sugar – Light brown sugar has a milder flavor than dark, adding just the right amount of caramelization without overpowering the other flavors in this recipe.
-Learn more: Light Brown Sugar vs Dark Brown Sugar: What’s the Difference?
+- Granulated sugar + light brown sugar – Light brown sugar has a milder flavor than dark, adding just the right amount of caramelization without overpowering the other flavors in this recipe.
+Learn more by investigating light brown sugar vs dark brown sugar: what’s the difference?

 - Egg + egg yolk – The extra egg yolk makes for a more decadent cookie.
 You can freeze the egg white for a recipe where you need only a white or for making egg wash.